moorena/moorena/README.md

 ### Hi there 👋

-Pretty much all ,y work is done in private repos or secure/enterprise/corporate repos, not much to show here.
+Pretty much all my work is done in private repos or secure/enterprise/corporate repos (under different accounts), not much to show here.
 Well, I mean, I wrote a sudoko solver and a wordle solver and some other silly things.
 That's a fun way to learn a new language and stretch your brain.

 <!--